The $S=1/2$ Kagome Heisenberg Antiferromagnet Revisited

 Against this background, the work reported here revisits possible alternative scenarios.
 The new material presented here is based on state-of-the-art exact diagonalisation work.
 This is in the tradition of exact diagonalisation studies that have historically been a lynchpin of the study of kagome; their main advantage is that they are numerically exact and unbiased, while providing a comprehensive picture of the low-energy physics, including the quantum numbers of the excitation spectrum above the ground state.
 The main disadvantage lies in the limitation to finite sizes, which even given Moore's law, is only being pushed back slowly.

 The quantifiable technical advance lies in our capacity to treat a cluster of 48 sites with a Hilbert space dimension of $2^{48}\approx 2.8 \times 10^{14}$.
 Using a highly optimized, message-passing based exact diagonalization (ED) code it has been possible to obtain the low-lying energy spectrum in symmetry sectors comprising up to $\approx 5\times 10^{11}$ states.
-To the best of our knowledge, this amounts to the largest number of $S=1/2$ spins treated in exact diagonalization in a comparable context, and this also raises the bar for the demonstration of `supremacy' of quantum simulations over classical computers.
+To the best of our knowledge, this is among the largest number of $S=1/2$ spins treated in exact diagonalization in a comparable context.

 Physically, the 48 site cluster has the following important properties.
 First, it is a highly symmetric cluster.
-Second, it is compatible with the principal proposed ordering patterns.
+Second, it is compatible with many of the principal proposed ordering patterns.
 And, third, it severely reduces finite-size effects by eliminating a large class of winding loops (loops on the lattice winding around the periodic boundary) of length $L=8$ present for the hitherto largest-studied 36- and 42-site clusters~\footnote{ The $36$, $42$ and $48$ site clusters have respectively $54$, $35$ and $12$ excess length-8 loops, i.e.~loops which have a nontrivial winding number around the torus.}.

 In the following, we first report the new data on energies and gaps, which can act as benchmark and reference for the future.
 For the 48 site cluster, the ED ground state energy is comfortably below that determined from DMRG.
 Next, we discuss the structure of the low-lying energy spectrum, which turns out to be consistent with inversion symmetry breaking, or with the presence of a topological degeneracy.
 We provide a detailed analysis of correlations for large system, both spin-spin and energy-energy (dimer-dimer) correlators.
 We discuss different finite-size effects, most importantly an apparent absence of eigenstate thermalisation, and structural shifts of levels with respect to each other.
 Finally, we identify the XXZ antiferromagnet in the Ising limit, $J_{xy}=1, \Delta\rightarrow \infty$ (or equivalently $j\equiv J_{xy}/J_z\ll1$), with its considerably reduced Hilbert space, as an effective model for the low-energy sector of the Heisenberg magnet, thereby extending the stability of its behaviour to the full range of quantum models $0<j\leq\infty$~\cite{Lauchli2015,YCHe2015}.
 We conclude with a discussion.